Skabunkel/backupservice/README.md

 url: 'backup.lan' # if its not defined it will default to localhost
 user: 'backup' # if its not defined it will default to current user using the $USER enviroment variable
 schedule: '*/30 * * * *'
+to: '/data/{hostname}' #if its not defined it will default to tmp if {hostname} is defined it will replace it with current hostname.
 jobs:
  - name: 'Syncing system configs' # Syncs configs to default location.
    schedule: '0 */24 * * *'